 To consider cinema history as local history is to embrace the idea that location matters in defining social and cultural experience.
 Every time an event is constituted in place it is unique and makes that place different from every other place.
 For this reason, the movie theater is more than just an empty container for films.
 For example, the experience of seeing D. W. Griffith’s Birth of a Nation in Wilton’s Town Hall rather than Milford’s Star Theater – as indeed happened in 1916 – was significant and meaningful.
 As stated in the film’s advance publicity (below): “Make up your auto parties and reserve your seats early.
 Positively will not be shown in MILFORD so patrons from there should take advantage of the daily matinees, as trains run conveniently.”

 Residents in both towns (and others) were aware of the film’s highly controversial and unprecedented treatment of the Civil War and race relations during Reconstruction.
-The fact that residents in a town of nearly 4,000 people had to travel to a town less than half this size in order to see the film was an important cultural indicator during a time of widespread rural depopulation when social competition between small towns was intense.
+The fact that residents in a town of nearly 4,000 people had to travel to a town less than half this size to see the film was in itself an important cultural indicator during a time of widespread rural depopulation when social competition between small towns was intense.
 Indeed, every ten years, town newspapers across New Hampshire devoted days of coverage to rigorous and sometimes painful civic self-examinations prompted by population trends (for good or ill) as reported by the United States census.
 No town wanted to become, to borrow Hal Barron’s trenchant phrase, a place reserved only for “those who stayed behind” to be left in the wake of urban modernization.
 Instead, towns vied to remain vital destinations for new residents and tourists alike.
 Movies were a key part of this equation and movie theaters mattered not only because they offered routine amenities and escape from social reality but also for precisely the opposite reasons: they magnetized a place into a destination and produced a social reality.

 To argue that cinema history is local history isn’t to deny the importance of general aesthetic trends in cinema history, nor to discourage the attempt to develop a comprehensive narrative to explain the medium’s social, cultural and industrial history.
 Instead, it is an attempt to widen the scope of cinema history to include a broader range of people and places whose stories have much to teach us about the diverse and myriad ways in which movies as a new form of local culture both directed and responded to larger social and cultural changes in American life.
 In the 1910s and ’20s, these changes were profound, spanning crucial 20th century developments such as the political enfranchisement of women, the growth of competing transportation systems (trains, light rail and automobile), the cultural and economic redistribution of population across villages, towns and cities, and the creation and global expansion of the film industry and “Hollywood” itself.